Softeq/XToolkit.WhiteLabel/documentation/articles/contributing.md

 General contribution guidance is included in this document.
 Additional guidance is defined in the documents linked below.

 - [Contribution Workflow](contributing-workflow.md) describes the workflow that the team uses for considering and accepting changes.
+- [Contribution to Documentation](contributing-documentation.md) describes guidelines on writing documentation.

 ## Coding Style Changes